ronaldramir/Investigating_Netflix_Movies/README.md

 After analyzing the data, we determined that there is no strong evidence to support the claim that movies on Netflix are getting shorter.
 Further analysis might be required with a larger dataset or by exploring different aspects of the data.

-## License

-This project is open-source and available under the MIT License.
-"""

-# Write the content to a README.md file
-with open("README.md", "w") as readme_file